 To help drivers find the cheapest auto insurance our analysts collected thousands of quotes to identify which companies had the most affordable rates in Nevada.
-Based on our analysis of 16 insurers, we found that the annual rates differed by almost $2,400 for the benchmark drivers and car between the most expensive and cheapest.
+Based on our analysis of 12 insurers, we found that the annual rates differed by almost $2,000 for our benchmark driver and car between the most expensive and cheapest.
 There are many factors that influence how insurers determine a driver’s rates, and they're weighted differently from one carrier to another.
 That's why it's important to shop around and compare from at least three insurers in Nevada for the best car insurance quotes.

 - Cheapest Auto Insurance Companies

 - Average Cost of Car Insurance: by City

 - Best Auto Insurance Companies in Nevada

 We analyzed quotes from 12 providers for our sample driver across 30 cities to find the cheapest auto insurance companies in Nevada.
 The graph below shows the top five insurance companies that offer the most affordable rates as well as the overall state average for our benchmark set.
 Allied, Progressive, GEICO, Capital, and Oregon Mutual ranked with the five most affordable quotes for insuring our sample Toyota Camry.
 Our 30 year old driver was quoted an average rate of $1592.

 Find The Cheapest Auto Insurance Quotes In Your Area

 Most Expensive Auto Insurance Companies in Nevada